-BUB is a vertically integrated manufacturer of branded dairy products that it sells online and direct to supermarkets and pharmacies and through selected third-party distributors in Australia, China and other parts of Asia.
+BUB is a vertically integrated manufacturer of branded dairy products that it sells online and direct to supermarkets and pharmacies and through selected third-party distributors in Australia, China, North America and other parts of Asia.
 It also has a range of infant food and vitamin products.

 Product manufacturing is often characterised as competitive and susceptible to currency and commodity price movements, multinational competitors and the adoption of alternative technologies.
 Companies try to reduce these risks and maintain margins by investing in their own plant and equipment, by hedging part of their delivered raw material and energy costs and by continuously improving their production and supply chain efficiency.
 Specifically, now that BUB is a vertically integrated manufacturer of goat's milk infant formula and products it has indicated its near-term focus is to: optimise production efficiency and improve operating margins; continue to strengthen its distribution channels, especially in Australia; gain registration for its products from the State Administration of Market Regulation of China for its products to be more widely available for sale in China and expand into other countries such as Malaysia and the Middle East .